Pookierawr/RepData_PeerAssessment1/PA1_template.md

 L Katz
 January 10, 2016

+This project aims to evaluate the activity dataset provided for the class.
+This analysis requires the "activity.csv" file to be in your working directory.

-This first section reads out data in from "activity.csv" and loads appropriate libraries.
+This first section reads out data in from "activity.csv" and loads appropriate libraries needed for analysis.

 ```r